USSBA/terraform-aws-letsencrypt/README.md

 A terraform module to issue and maintain [Let's Encrypt certificates](https://letsencrypt.org/) for AWS using Fargate.
 The module utilizes the [USSBA/sba-certificate-renewal](https://hub.docker.com/r/ussba/sba-certificate-renewal) docker image to facilitate the renewing of certificates.
 For more insight into how this all works, check out the [GitHub repo](https://github.com/USSBA/sba-certificate-renewal).

+Features:

+* Straightforward and sane defaults
+* Wildcard cert issued by default
+* Ability to notify an SNS topic

 ## Prerequisites

 * S3 bucket to store and backup the certificates